susannaha8/B-Real/README.md

 ## Enclosure

-To encourage maximum studying, we have Millie the Panda (Millie the Bear's cousin) keeping a watchful eye.
+To encourage maximum studying, we brought Millie the Panda (Millie the Bear's cousin) to keep a watchful eye.
 The ESP32 cam is hidden in her Barnard t-shirt, with the power cable hidden through her sleeve.
 Make sure she is facing you to get the best picture of you studying.

 <img src="/bear.png" alt="bear" style="height: 300px;"/>